seanwarman/file-server/README.md

 *Note* if you're on a Mac or Windows you'll have to install `gotty` first but the binary is included in this app for Linux.

+## Master Password and Server Creds

+Whenever a user wants to make a new server they'll have to use the master password you assigned to `MASTER_PASSWORD` to do it.

+There's some basic auth on the servers which you set with the *gotty-server.sh* command (username:password).

 ## Deployment

 This project's kept in the cd3k dir on my server at the moment, just ssh in